aceunlock/aceunlock-documentation/docs/candidate/interview-tips.md

 ### While Waiting

 ✅ **Be patient**:
-- Companies typically respond in 1-2 weeks
+- Companies typically respond in 1-3 weeks
 - Don't stress if you don't hear back immediately
+- The system automatically notifies all candidates

 ✅ **Continue job search**:
 - Don't pause other applications